Abrar-Muhammad/quantum-computing-project/README.md

 This is not copied.
 I used ChatGPT only for explanations and formatting guidance, but the ideas, connections, and writing are my own.

+ Note: Since Qiskit does not natively simulate the physical optics (like beam splitters or polarizers), we abstract the photon qubit behavior via quantum gates acting on polarization-encoded qubits.

 ## 🌍 Author
 **Muhammad Abrar**